 In order to register and sit for CHIA you must meet the following eligibility requirements:

-2. Supporting documents
+2. Supporting information

-- a PDF or readable image (JPEG/PNG) of your university degree (if applicable)
+- your university degree (if applicable)

 You will be required to pay the registration fee as part of the registration process:

 If you have everything you need and are ready to register for the examination then click the Apply Now button.

 We will endeavour to send you a welcome email and instructions as quickly as possible, please allow up to 3 business days for processing of your application.

 What job role information do I need to provide?

 The form will ask you to select which eligibility criteria option you meet, a degree plus 6 months of continuous work experience, or no degree and 3 years of cumulative work experience.

 In the field asking for the summary of relevant roles you will need to provide the Job tile, employer organisation and duration of that role.

 - Medical Fatigue Risk Management Officer, Townsville Hospital, 6 months

 - Data Analyst, Monash Health, 4 years 3 months